Juliet, Naked: Plot

 A mini-narrative describes the events which caused Tucker to end his career after hearing that he had a daughter, Grace, from the relationship before/during Juliet.
 Annie visits him in the hospital, and he suggests staying at her house to avoid the family reunion.
 The next day Annie visits again, and Annie discovers he had not yet met with Grace.
 Tucker tells her about Grace and Juliet, and Annie insists he call his family.

 They discuss his work; Tucker sees it as inauthentic rubbish, while Annie thinks it is deep and meaningful music while clarifying that while the music is good, it doesn't mean that Tucker as a person is good.
 She also admits that she was in a relationship with Duncan, whom Tucker knows of from the website.
 Annie encourages Tucker to meet Duncan, but he refuses.
 The next day, they bump into Duncan.
 Tucker introduces himself, but Duncan doesn't believe him.
 After considering it, Duncan comes over, and Tucker shows Duncan his passport as proof.
 They have tea together, and Tucker clarifies some of Duncan's beliefs about him, while Duncan expresses his love of his music.

 Grace calls Tucker.
 She says she understands how he and she can't be close because it would mean giving up Juliet.
 An exhibition Annie has been working on opens at the Gooleness museum, where she works as a curator.
 She suggests that Tucker could open it, but the councillor in charge says he's never heard of him and invites Gav and Barnsey to do it instead.
 At the party, Annie admits to Tucker that she likes him romantically, and afterwards they have sex.
 Annie says she has used a contraceptive, but she hadn't.
 Tucker and Jackson return to America.
-Annie tells Duncan about it all and tells him that she would like to sell her house and move right away to America to join Tucker and Jackson.
-Duncan's paternalistic comment lets her realise that she's cured.
-She can then leave him.
+Annie tells Malcolm about it all and tells him that she would like to sell her house and move right away to America to join Tucker and Jackson.
+Malcolm's paternalistic comment make her realise that she needs to leave England.

 In the epilogue, Duncan and other fans review on the fan website a new release from Tucker, which they think is terrible; one of them writes 'Happiness Is Poison'.
 Only one new member says she and her husband love the new album, while they find Juliet too gloomy for their liking.